SeldonIO/seldonio.github.com/prediction-example.md

 # **Detailed Steps**<a name="detailed-steps"></a>

-The models for the Iris dataset are created using out pyseldon library to wrap calls to XGBoost and use Pandas along with a transoform to normalise the features.
+The models for the Iris dataset are created using our [pyseldon](python-package.html) library to wrap calls to XGBoost and use Pandas along with a feature transform to normalise the features.
 The XGBoost version is shown below:

 {% highlight python %}
 import sys, getopt, argparse